Program: M.S., Chemistry

 A. Admission to the Program

 - In addition to general University requirements for admission, a bachelor’s degree with a 3.0 or higher overall GPA and a Chemistry major or other area with appropriate science content is recommended.
 Applicants with an overall GPA between 2.75 and 3.0 must additionally submit GRE scores (from the general test).

 - Foreign students must submit a minimum TOEFL score of 550 (paper-based test) or 79 (internet-based test) to demonstrate their proficiency in the English language.

 - Departmental approval.
 The department also requires the submission of a personal statement and at least one letter of recommendation.
-See the departmental website for details.
+See Graduate Program Information for details.
 The department may request additional supporting material to assess an applicant’s preparation and likelihood for academic success.

 B. Classified Status